ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 There is a template repo for how to build a precompile with this way called [Precompile-EVM](https://github.com/ava-labs/precompile-evm).
 Both of Subnet-EVM and Precompile-EVM shares similar directory structure and common codes.
-Most of the tutorial still works same way for Precompile-EVM repo.
-Some steps are separated for Subnet-EVM and Precompile-EVM with tabs.
 We followed same Hello World tutorial in Precompile-EVM repo.
 You can access the Precompile-EVM PR that adds Hello World precompile [here](https://github.com/ava-labs/precompile-evm/pull/2)